-Basis of Presentation and Consolidation - The accompanying consolidated financial statements include the Company's accounts, the accounts of wholly owned subsidiaries or subsidiaries for which the Company has a controlling interest, the accounts of two variable interest entities ("VIEs") in which the Company is the primary beneficiary, and the accounts of other subsidiaries over which the Company has a controlling financial interest.
+Basis of Presentation and Consolidation - The accompanying consolidated financial statements include the Company's accounts, the accounts of wholly owned subsidiaries and through November 1, 2024, the accounts of a variable interest entities ("VIE") in which the Company was the primary beneficiary.
 All material intercompany accounts and transactions have been eliminated in consolidation.

-In accordance with the guidance for the consolidation of a VIE, the Company is required to identify entities for which control is achieved through means other than voting rights and to determine the primary beneficiary of its VIEs.
-The Company qualitatively assesses whether it is the primary beneficiary of a VIE and considers various factors including, but not limited to, the design of the entity, its organizational structure including decision-making ability and financial agreements, its ability and the rights of others to participate in policy making decisions, as well as its ability to replace the VIE manager and/or liquidate the entity.
+In accordance with the guidance for the consolidation of a VIE, the Company was required to identify entities for which control was achieved through means other than voting rights and to determine the primary beneficiary of its VIE.
+The Company qualitatively assessed whether it was the primary beneficiary of a VIE and considered various factors including, but not limited to, the design of the entity, its organizational structure including decision-making ability and financial agreements, its ability and the rights of others to participate in policy making decisions, as well as its ability to replace the VIE manager and/or liquidate the entity.
+On November 1, 2024, the Company acquired the remaining 5% non-controlling interest and as of December 31, 2024, did not have any interests in a VIE.

-Government Grant Income - On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act") was signed into law which provided, among other things, for the establishment of a Provider Relief Fund under the direction of the Department of Health and Human Services ("HHS").
-Provider relief funds received under the CARES Act are deemed governmental grants provided that the recipient attests to and complies with certain terms and conditions.
-Grant income is recognized upon receipt of provider relief funds and when all the conditions of the grant have been met.
-During the years ended December 31, 2022, 2021 and 2020, the Company recorded approximately \$4.3 million, \$0.5 million and \$5.3 million respectively, as other income in the accompanying consolidated statements of operations as all conditions of the grant had been met.
+Grant Income - In response to the coronavirus pandemic, the federal government and some states provided funds to providers of seniors housing communities.
+These funds were deemed federal/state governmental grants, provided that the recipients attested to and complied with certain terms and conditions.
+Grant income is recognized upon receipt of the funds and when all the conditions of the grant have been met.
+During the years ended December 31, 2024, 2023 and 2022, the Company recorded approximately \$44.0 thousand, \$1.0 million and \$4.3 million respectively, as other income in the accompanying consolidated statements of operations as all conditions of the grant had been met.

 Use of Estimates - The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities as of the date of the consolidated financial statements, the reported amounts of revenues and expenses during the reporting periods and the disclosure of contingent liabilities.
-For example, significant assumptions are made in the analysis of real estate impairments, the valuation of contingent assets and liabilities, and the valuation of restricted common stock ("Restricted Stock") shares issued to the Advisor.
+For example, significant assumptions are made in the analysis of real estate impairments (when such impairments exist), the valuation of contingent assets and liabilities, and the valuation of restricted common stock ("Restricted Stock") shares issued to the Advisor.
 Accordingly, actual results could differ from those estimates.